-Founded in 1976, the Graduate Fellows Program (GFP) provides Berkeley doctoral students with an interdisciplinary, intergenerational, and inclusive environment for research and training.
+Founded in 1976, the Graduate Fellows Program (GFP) provides Berkeley doctoral students from groups which have been historically underrepresented in higher education with an interdisciplinary, intergenerational, and inclusive environment for research and training.
 The Program plays an integral part in training scholars to address the pressing challenges that face California, the nation, and the world.
 Because ISSI places questions of race, ethnicity, gender, and class at the center of its research agenda, the GFP has been especially effective in enabling students from underrepresented groups to complete their doctoral studies and obtain faculty positions at top academic institutions around the United States.

 In addition to receiving monthly stipends, Graduate Fellows enjoy access to a rich array of activities that promote mentoring relations with faculty, collaboration with peers, and the exchange of ideas with a broad audience of academic and community leaders.
 The GFP offers doctoral students the opportunity to work in an intensive, small-group setting on issues of common interest.
 Fellows from a range of disciplines support one another's research, make presentations at conferences and colloquia, and publish working papers.
 The GFP creates the conditions for forging successful scholarly careers and assuming positions of intellectual leadership in the professoriate.